 Without insurance, you could lose all the money you spent on your wedding.
 You may have some protection if you paid by credit card, but this will not cover everything wedding insurance can.

-Section 75 can protect any payments you make by credit card between £100 and £30,000, but it only covers certain scenarios, e.g. if your venue goes out of business.
+Section 75 can protect any payments you make by credit card between £100 and £30,000, but it only covers certain scenarios, such as if your venue goes out of business.

-You should also think about whether the peace of mind of knowing you are protected if anything went wrong is worth the cost of buying a policy.
+Think about whether the peace of mind of knowing you are protected if anything goes wrong is worth the cost of buying a policy.